Chandan8186/cs3103-grp-30/README.md

 <br>
 ![main index](images/mainIndex.png)

-**Note: if you are planning to use an Outlook Account to log in, please use this url: ```http://localhost:5000```**
+**Note: if you are planning to use an Outlook Account using OAuth to log in, please use this url instead: ```http://localhost:5000```**

 ## Features
-The smart mailer program allows you to send multiple resources and track them with ease on your email session
+The smart mailer program allows you to schedule multiple batches of  emails at once, and track their send status and view counts with ease.

-### Logging into your account OAuth
+### Logging into your account using OAuth

-Google and Outlook OAuth are available for the web application
+Google and Outlook OAuth can be used for this web application.

-To get the client id and client secret for the your account, follow the [Google](https://developers.google.com/identity/protocols/oauth2/web-server#python) and [Outlook](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/create-or-update-client-ids-and-secrets) official documentation and for authorized urls do as follow:
+Generating a client id and client secret is necessary to use OAuth (if you are hosting this application yourself).
+You may follow the [Google](https://developers.google.com/identity/protocols/oauth2/web-server#python) or [Outlook](https://learn.microsoft.com/en-us/partner-center/marketplace-offers/create-or-update-client-ids-and-secrets) official documentations to do so.
+Do remember to include the following authorized URIs:

 ```
-#Outlook
+(Outlook)
 http://localhost:5000/login/azure/authorized

-#Google
+(Google)
 http://127.0.0.1:5000/login/google/authorized
 ```